We deliver responsible, sustainable tourism Find Out How >

 GEOGRAPHY OF PUNCAK JAYA (CARSTENSZ PYRAMID)

-It’s geographical location is to the west of the central highlands and the Sudirman Mountains.
-Rather poetically, it belongs to the legendary Snow Mountains, so named because of the snowfall that commonly falls above 400 metres.
 At 4884 metres it is the highest mountain in Australia and Oceania, collectively known as Australasia and, depending on your interpretation of a continent, it is one of the Seven Summits.
 The definition is still a point of debate because it depends on whether one considers a continent geographically or geologically.
 If New Guinea is regarded as part of the Australasian continental land mass then Carstenz is indeed the highest.
 Either way it is a significant expedition and far more challenging than Kosciusko.

 Most people opt to fly into Jakarta with one of many international airlines, or else to Bali.
-From there the route to Timika or Nabire on West Papua is with Indonesian airlines Lion Air or Batik Air, normally via at least one stop enroute (for example Ambon).
+From there the route to Timika on West Papua is with Indonesian airlines Lion Air or Batik Air, normally via at least one stop enroute (for example Ambon).
 Bear in mind that it takes almost a full day to get to Papua from Jakarta.

 Key Information & Guides